Community Care College Data & Information Overview

 How Well Is Community Care College Ranked?

-Community Care College was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+Community Care College was not ranked in College Factual's 2022 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 Is It Hard to Get Into Community Care College?

 Since Community Care College has an open admissions policy, being accepted to the school isn't that hard.
 However, a full basic things - such as a high school diploma or equivalent - may be required.
 Also, go over your application to make sure it is complete before you submit it.

 Student to Faculty Ratio

 The student to faculty ratio at Community Care College is 29 to 1, which is high when compared to the national average of 15 to 1.
 This may indicate that some of your classes will be larger in size than they would be at other schools.
 However, upper level classes will probably be smaller.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Community Care College is 100%.
 This is higher than the national average of 47%.

 Retention and Graduation Rates at Community Care College